cornelRaiu/search-analytics/readme.txt

 = The search history on my website is not being saved =

 The plugin works with the standard WordPress search functionality by default.
 However, if you need to you can add custom search queries in the plugin's settings or, why not, programmatically add searches to the plugin's database tables to be displayed in the admin panel.
-For other requirements, please use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [WP Search Analytics](https://github.com/cornelRaiu/search-analytics).
+For other requirements, please use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [Search Analytics for WP](https://github.com/cornelRaiu/search-analytics).

 = The shortcode is not displaying the stats in widgets